 I’m also passionate about exploring the intersection of human-robot interaction and robotic manipulation, where robots can work seamlessly alongside humans to improve efficiency and quality of life.
-Whether through assisting individuals with disabilities or enhancing industrial workflows, I believe that robots have the potential to revolutionize various sectors.
+Whether through assisting individuals or enhancing industrial workflows, I believe that robots have the potential to revolutionize various sectors.
 My work has aimed at bridging the gap between theoretical advancements in robotics and their practical applications, ensuring that cutting-edge technologies can be deployed to solve meaningful, real-world challenges.

 Throughout my academic journey, I’ve had the privilege of working on projects that merge cutting-edge robotics techniques with real-world applications and has motivated me to continue my pursuit of impactful robotics research.